ryounes/expe_robot_stat/README.md

 We plan to conduct both quantitative and qualitative evaluations of the experiment:

 - **Quantitative Evaluation**:
-  - We will analyze participants' reaction times and error counts for each model and scene combination.
+  - We will analyze participants' time to complete and error counts for each model and scene combination.

 - **Qualitative Evaluation**:
   - We will assess participants' experiences using five-point Likert scale questionnaires.